stephmarie17/docs-shared/dbx/encrypt-fields.rst

 Queryable Encryption
 ~~~~~~~~~~~~~~~~~~~~

-Queryable Encryption (QE) is the next-generation in-use encryption feature,
+Queryable Encryption is the next-generation in-use encryption feature,
 first introduced as a preview feature in MongoDB Server version 6.0 and
 as a generally available (GA) feature in MongoDB 7.0.
-QE supports searching
+Queryable
-encrypted fields for equality and encrypts each value uniquely.
+Encryption supports searching encrypted fields for equality and encrypts
+each value uniquely.

 .. important:: Preview Feature Incompatible with MongoDB 7.0